frolovlife/GamepadViewer-Skins/README.md

 ## How to use with OBS Studio, StreamLabs etc.

 1. Choose the controller skin you want to display on your stream below.
 2. Copy the link for OBS Studio with or without mapping, as needed.<br>*Some controllers, such as the 8BitDo M30, don't have analog sticks, but their D-pad functions as the left stick.
-To ensure proper operation with these controllers, use the link with mapping.*
+To ensure proper operation with these controllers, use the link with mapped LStick to DPad.*
 3. Create a Browser source on the scene in OBS Studio.
 4. Paste the copied link into the Browser source URL field and click «OK».
 > [!NOTE]